ezsystems/ezplatform-http-cache/docs/varnish/README.md

 -------------
 * A working Varnish 4.1 and higher setup with xkey module installed
   * _As of eZ Platform 2.5LTS the requirement is Varnish 5.1 (6.0LTS recommended and what we mainly test against)_
+  * ezplatform-http-cache 0.9+ requires varnish-modules 0.10.2 or higher, use 0.8 if you need to use varnish-modules 0.9
 * Varnish Plus comes with xkey out of the box and can also be used.

 Recommended VCL base files